Is Pueraria javanica the same as invasive kudzu?

 We supply CM (Calopogonium mucunoides), CP (Centrosema pubescens), MB (Mucuna bracteata), CC (Calopogonium caeruleum), and SoilBoost EA soil conditioner.
 Each species suits different shade, soil, and management conditions.

-Interested in PJ for Your Plantation?
+Interested in PJ for your plantation?

 Our team can advise on species selection, seeding rates, and application for your specific crop and field conditions.